 Guests can take advantage of our five complimentary, 40-amp electric vehicle charging stations.
 In addition to the hotel’s expansive in-room amenities, every room boasts Hotel Cerro’s own line of natural botanical skin and hair care products made with blends of fragrant essential oils.
 Eschewing single-use plastic, the hotel provides all products in refillable containers.

 Understanding that energy is also used transporting the food used in our restaurant, we’ve not only incorporated lots of locally produced, organic foods on our Brasserie SLO menu but also made our Edible Garden an important centerpiece – helping us further submit ourselves as one of the best green hotels in California.

-Every guest receives a reusable water bottle that they can keep and refill at stations around the hotel, and we use natural ingredients in our skin and hair care products in both the guest rooms and in our spa.
+We use natural ingredients in our skin and hair care products in both the guest rooms and in our spa.

 San Luis Obispo is also the first destination in the U.S. to launch an urban reforestation sustainability initiative that’s funded by local hotels.
 Through the program, 1% of the annual revenue raised by the Tourism Board funds a partnership with the local non-profit EcoSLO to plant trees throughout the community through urban reforestation.
 “Keys for Trees” specifically puts sustainability front and center by giving travelers a unique opportunity to offset the environmental impact of their visit and subsequently help them make more sustainable travel choices when they choose to stay in SLO.